Ed-Fi-Exchange-OSS/Meadowlark/docs/README.md

 required, must be loaded in order for descriptors to validate successfully.

 * Run `yarn start:local` in one shell.
-* In a second shell, run `yarn load:descriptors:local` to invoke the Meadowlark
+* In a second shell, cd into /Meadowlark/eng and the run Invoke-Bulkload.ps1 script
-* Lambda function that loads descriptors into the "dev" stage.
+  * Note: This requires building the [Bulk Load Client Utility](https://techdocs.ed-fi.org/display/ODSAPIS3V53/Bulk+Load+Client+Utility)
+* If using AWS-lambda as your service layer, you can also run `yarn load:descriptors:local` from the /Meadowlark-js/services/meadowlark-aws-lambda folder to load descriptors

 ## Other Build Scripts